Vietnam.vn - Nền tảng quảng bá Việt Nam

 ECOWAS decided on August 10 to activate the bloc's permanent force, which can be deployed to Niger to restore constitutional order in the country.

-The bloc previously imposed a series of economic sanctions on Niger, including cutting off financial transactions and electricity supplies, while closing its borders and blocking imports of many essential goods to one of the world's poorest countries.
+The bloc previously imposed a series of economic sanctions on Niger, including cutting off financial transactions and electricity supplies, while also closing borders and blocking imports of many essential goods to one of the world's poorest countries.

 Most of the 15 ECOWAS member states are ready to join a standing force that could intervene in Niger, except Cape Verde and those led by military governments, including Mali, Burkina Faso and Guinea, a bloc official said on August 17.